kristinriebe/provenance-rave/README.md

     - on Ubuntu, the user is called `www-data`.
   - you may need to repeat this each time you do `collectstatic`

 * Add a virtual host or an alias to your server configuration.
-Here's an example for a configuration on Debian using an alias (provenance-cosmosim), which you need to add to the config file at `/etc/httpd/conf.d/vhosts.conf`:
+Here's an example for a configuration on Debian using an alias (provenance-rave), which you need to add to the config file at `/etc/httpd/conf.d/vhosts.conf`:

     ```
     <VirtualHost *:80>